|

 Courses Taught: Pathology 1 and 2 (Director)

-Research Interest: Manifestations of Inflammatory Diseases of the Lower Extremity; Cutaneous Neoplasms of the Lower Extremity.
+Research Interests: Manifestations of Inflammatory Diseases of the Lower Extremity; Cutaneous Neoplasms of the Lower Extremity.

 Email: garrettdesman@yahoo.com